dist-r/rcontacts-rest/README.md

 The frontend/client for this API is published at the link above.
 You can use it to interact with this API or as a reference.

 > [!IMPORTANT]
-> The `bun-hono`, `aspdotnet`, and `express` implementations already use the API v2 response format.
+> The `bun-hono`, `go-fiber`, `spring-java`, `aspdotnet`, and `express` implementations already use the API v2 response format.
 Because of that response change, they are probably not fully compatible with the current client application yet.
 Client integration and API v2 usage are still in progress.

 ## Bun Hono Implementation